manuelpepe/tincho/README.md

 ### Double Discard

-When discarding, players have an option to discard two cards.
+When discarding, players have an option to blindly discard two cards.
 If they are of the same value, both are discarded and the player keeps only the drawn card, *decreasing* the number of cards in their hand by a total of 1 card.
 However, if the cards are of different values, the player must keep both cards plus the drawn card, *increasing* the number of cards in their hand by a total of 1 card.

 ### Cutting rules

-- The cutting player must have the lowest hand in the table, otherwise they instanly lose and must add their hand total + 20 points to their score
+- The cutting player must have the lowest hand in the table, otherwise they instantly lose and must add their hand total + 20 points to their score
 - If the cutting player has the lowest hand and decided to not call their total, their score this round is 0
 - If the cutting player has the lowest hand and called their total right, their score is -10
 - If the cutting player has the lowest hand and called their total wrong, their score is hand total + 10